eden-brekke/reading-notes/code-301/prep-work-reading.md

 A functions this keyword behaves differently in strict mode and non-strict mode <br> in most cases the value of this is determined by how a function is called (runtime binding)  <br>
-ES5 introduced bind() method which sets the value of a functions this regardless of how its called <br> ES2015 introduced arrow functions which dont provide their own this binding (retains the this value of an enclosing lexical context) <br>
+ES5 introduced bind() method which sets the value of a functions this regardless of how its called <br> ES2015 introduced arrow functions which don't provide their own this binding (retains the this value of an enclosing lexical context) <br>
 this can refer to a global object, when not in strict mode if it's called within a function it'll reference the global object <br>
 In strict if it's used within a function but not in reference to a object it will return undefined  <br>
 The behavior os this in classes and functions is similar but within a class constructor, this is a regular object. <br>